apollographql/apollo-server/docs/source/schema/schema.md

 **Do not use the same input type for both queries and mutations**.
 In many cases, arguments that are _required_ for a mutation are _optional_ for a corresponding query.

+## Growing with a schema

+As your organization grows and evolves, your data graph grows and evolves with it.
+New products and features introduce new schema types and fields.
+To track these changes over time, you should maintain your schema's definition in version control.

+Most _additive_ changes to a schema are safe and backward compatible.
+However, changes that remove or alter _existing_ behavior might be _breaking_ changes for one or more of your existing clients.
+All of the following schema changes are potentially breaking changes:

+* Removing a type or field
+* Renaming a type or field
+* Adding nullability to a field
+* Removing a field's arguments

+A graph management tool such as [Apollo Graph Manager](https://engine.apollographql.com/) helps you understand whether a potential schema change will impact any of your active clients.
+Graph Manager also provides field-level performance metrics, schema history tracking, and advanced security via operation safelisting.

 ## Documentation strings

 GraphQL's schema definition language (SDL) supports markdown-enabled documentation strings.
 These help consumers of your data graph discover fields and learn how to use them.